Admissions to Medicine & Open Days

 Our aim is to attract, recruit and select the best students in order to train and produce the very best doctors for Wales, the United Kingdom and the rest of the world.

-Therefore, our admissions processes have been developed to identify those applicants who are best suited to follow our medical programme, and who have the greatest potential to embark on a productive career in Medicine.
+Our admissions processes have been developed to identify those applicants who are best suited to follow our medical programme, and who have the greatest potential to embark on a productive career in Medicine.

 Most importantly we have also included details about our Open Days, which are the best way for you to find out more about our courses and our admissions processes and to help you decide whether Cardiff is right for you.

-At the end of the undergraduate course you will receive your MBBCh degree, which is a primary Medical qualification (PMQ).
-Holding a PMQ entities you to provisional registration with the General Medical Council, subject only to its acceptance that there are no Fitness to Practice concerns that need consideration.
-Provisionally registered doctors can only practice in approved Foundation Year 1 posts: the law does not allow provisionally registered doctors to undertake any other type of work.
+At the end of the undergraduate course you will receive your MB ChB (or equivalent) degree, which is a primary medical qualification (PMQ).
+Holding a PMQ entitles you to provisional registration with the General Medical Council, subject only to its acceptance that there are no Fitness to Practise concerns that need consideration.
+Provisional registration is time limited to a maximum of three years and 30 days (1125 days in total).
+After this time period your provisional registration will normally expire.

+Provisionally registered doctors can only practise in approved Foundation Year 1 posts: the law does not allow provisionally registered doctors to undertake any other type of work.
 To obtain a Foundation Year 1 post you will need to apply during the final year of your undergraduate course through the UK Foundation Programme Office selection scheme, which allocates these posts to graduates on a competitive basis.
 So far, all suitably qualified UK graduates have found a place on the Foundation Year 1 programme, but this cannot be guaranteed, for instance if there were to be an increased number of competitive applications from non-UK graduates.

-Successful competition of the Foundation Year 1 Programme is normally achieved in 12 months and is marked by the award of a Certificate of Experience.
+Successful completion of the Foundation Year 1 programme is normally achieved within 12 months and is marked by the award of a Certificate of Experience.
 You will then be eligible to apply for full registration with the General Medical Council.
-You need full registration with a licence to practice for unsupervised medical practice in the NHS or private practice in the UK.
+You need full registration with a licence to practise for unsupervised medical practice in the NHS or private practice in the UK.

-Although this information is currently correct, students need to be aware that regulation in this area may change from time to time.
+Although this information is currently correct, students need to be aware that regulations in this area may change from time to time.